AyeCode/invoicing/readme.txt

 == Changelog ==

+= 2.8.3 =
+* Add option to change the button type used to apply discounts.

 = 2.8.2 =
 * Display taxes on invoice as separate line items if enabled in settings.
 * Fix the invoice to fit on a single page when printing.